onkernel/kernel-images/README.md

 ## Support

 For issues, questions, or feedback, please [open an issue](https://github.com/onkernel/kernel-images/issues) on this repository.

-Check out our browser infrastructure-as-a-service platform [here](https://www.onkernel.com) or join our [Discord](https://discord.gg/FBrveQRcud).
+You can also join our [Discord](https://discord.gg/FBrveQRcud).

 ## Colophon

 - Our WebRTC implementation is adapted from [Neko](https://github.com/m1k1o/neko).
 - Thank you to [xonkernel](https://github.com/xonkernel) for leading the development of our WebRTC live view.
 - Thank you to the [Unikraft Cloud](https://unikraft.cloud/) team for your help with unikernels.

+Made with ❤️ by the [Kernel team](https://www.onkernel.com).